jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 **Power to use reasonable force**

 ### 205 Power to use reasonable force in exercise of certain powers
-For the purpose of the enforcement of this Act, other than the exercise of any power under section 201, a fishery officer is justified in using such force as may be reasonably necessary to enable the exercise of his or her powers under this Act.
+For the purpose of the enforcement of this Act, other than the exercise of any power under section 201, a fishery officer is justified in using such force as is necessary to enable the exercise of his or her powers under this Act.

 **Power to take copies of documents**